 Nearly 3/4 of thyroid cancers are papillary carcinoma, and their majority are low risk tumors.
 Low risk papillary cancer (also called papillary microcarcinoma) is defined as a small (<1-1.5cm) tumor, that is confined to the thyroid and not metastasized to the neck lymph nodes.
 In such cases, survival rates are as high as 98% in 20 years.
 Today, with the increased use of ultrasound and FNAB, low risk papillary microcarcinomas are diagnosed more and more frequently, and it is believed that these tumors currently constitute about 80-85% of all papillary cancer diagnoses.

 Despite their very good prognosis, papillary microcarcinomas are treated as aggressively as other thyroid cancers.
 In these patients, the standart of care is still total thyroidectomy plus RAI.
-However, numerous studies have shown that hemithyroidectomy (partial removal of the thyroid) is sufficient and RAI does not have any benefit in such patients.
+However, many investigators believe that total thyroidectomy is too agressive and RAI does not have any benefit in such patients.
 Some authors even recommend no treatment for these tumors.
 In a study from Japan, 1465 low risk papillary carcinomas were followed up for 5 years without any treatment and only 5% of these tumors showed enlargement and only 2% developed lymph node metastases.

-It can kill the tumor tissue completely, and
+1. It can completely kill the cancerous tissue in the thyroid.

 Many studies have shown that laser, radiofrequency and microwave are very successful in the treatment of low risk papillary carcinomas.
 Therefore, although the long term results are not very well-known, percutaneous ablation is an important treatment option in patients who is not fit for or do not desire surgery.